 Anyway, let’s first start with laying out the most common reasons for this problem.

-There are several reasons that causes the signing in to the PlayStation network to fail, most common are:
+There are several reasons that cause the PlayStation Network sign-in failure, most common are:

 1. PSN Server Maintenance

-But if you’re one of the unlucky users that aren’t able to sign-in to the PlayStation network, you only have to wait until the maintenance process ends.
+But if you’re one of the unlucky users that aren’t able to sign-in to the PlayStation network, you only have to wait until the maintenance process is over.